The Semantic Mind…

 A distinction between Knowledge and Wisdom.

-She explored 18th Century Philosopher Immanuel Kant’s distinction between Verstand (intellect — cognition) that seeks to understand what the senses we perceive and Vernuft (reason — the unknowable) which is concerned with higher order understanding for deeper meaning.
+She explored 18th Century Philosopher Immanuel Kant’s distinction between Verstand (understanding — intellect — knowing ), which seeks to understand what we perceive through our senses and Vernunft (reason — thinking — beyond knowing), which is concerned with higher-order thinking for deeper meaning.

 “The great obstacle that reason (Vernunft) puts in its own way arises from the side of the intellect (Verstand) and the entirely justified criteria it has established for its own purposes, that is, for quenching our thirst, and meeting our need, for knowledge and cognition…

 The need of reason is not inspired by the quest for truth but by the quest for meaning.

 And truth and meaning are not the same.
 The basic fallacy, taking precedence over all specific metaphysical fallacies, is to interpret meaning on the model of truth”…

 It’s a plea for us to recognise the limits of what we know and recognise the inherent nature of our human condition.

 Whether it’s the influential work of 20th Century Philosopher Martin Heidegger (What is called Thinking? ) or Hannah Arendt, they recognise that its when we combine the Algorithmic (Symbolic), Geometric and Semantic Minds in how we Think — via the philosophical introspection — the reflexivity and self-reflection of Heidegger — or — the active thinking (our societal participation and humanness) of Arendt in making sense and shaping our world — we have a greater capacity to navigate the complexity of reality.

 A shift beyond a simple Model of the World anchored in Cartesianism and Reductionism to a higher-order form of sensemaking.